Effective February 14, 2022

 Keep in mind, online bill payments and other electronic payments will not be paid if you do not have enough money in your account.
-Overdraft Paid, Overdraft Returned and Extended Overdraft fees will not be charged by us, but the payee or merchant may assess a fee for unpaid transactions.
+Overdraft Paid and Extended Overdraft fees (as those terms are defined in Your Deposit Account Agreement) will not be charged by us, but the payee or merchant may assess a fee for unpaid transactions.
 Also, other accounts cannot be linked to the Safe Debit Account for overdraft protection.

 Although we try to help you limit overdrafts on your Safe Debit Account, they can still occur.
 An overdraft will happen if you do not have enough available funds in your account to cover an item.
-We will not charge you an Overdraft Paid or Overdraft Returned Fee but you will not be able to use your debit card or withdraw funds from your account until you transfer or deposit enough money to bring your available balance positive.
+We will not charge you an Overdraft Paid Fee, but you will not be able to use your debit card or withdraw funds from your account until you transfer or deposit enough money to bring your available balance positive.

 If you are a new customer at U.S. Bank, for the first 30 calendar days after opening your Safe Debit Account you will not be able to use mobile check deposit, our remote deposit capture service through online or mobile banking.
 You are considered a new customer if you currently do not have another U.S. Bank account prior to opening your Safe Debit Account.

 On Day 31 after opening your account, you should have access, as long as you meet the mobile check deposit eligibility requirements.
 If you have an existing account with U.S. Bank prior to opening a Safe Debit Account, you should have immediate access to mobile check deposit if you meet the eligibility requirements.
 See the Digital Services Agreement for more details.